 GLASSX … a GREEN revolution for facades, spandrel, and even interior fix modules.

-This is insulated glass that incorporates a phase change material (PCM) which stores heat energy from the exterior temperatures dramatically reducing the output of building mechanical BOTH heating and cooling systems.
-Basically GLASSX and the PCM help to balance out the highs and lows of the day and year.
-Not to mention make a large contribution to any LEED, Net-Zero or other GREEN Building initiatives.
+GLASSX is insulated glass that incorporates a phase change material (PCM) which stores heat energy from the exterior temperatures dramatically reducing the output of building mechanical BOTH heating and cooling systems.
+GLASSX and the PCM help to balance out the high and low temptures of the day and year.
+Not to mention make a large contribution to all LEED, Net-Zero or other GREEN Building initiatives.

-·During winter months the PCM has the effect of a "solar tile stove" (more solar gains than thermal loss) on the inner side of the glass facade, and contributes to a reduction of the heating load by up to 150 – 200 kWh/m² per year.
+·During winter months PCM has the effect of a "solar tile stove" (more solar gains than thermal loss) on the inner side of the glass facade, and contributes to a reduction of the heating load by up to 150 – 200 kWh/m² per year.

-This is a technology that can be incorporated into the initial energy modeling design of a building to meet and excide new thermal loss standards; or retrofit buildings requiring upgraded sustainability.
+This technology can be incorporated into the initial energy modeling design of a building to meet and excide new thermal loss standards; or retrofit buildings requiring upgraded sustainability.